For any products purchased through the links on this site we may earn a small commission

 Originally they started by making coats using 100% recycled down.
 Now the brand has developed its own textile treatments and applied it to a honed list of just 10 sustainable materials for everything they make.

-Nau is not only focused on sustainable production, they design with this mindset as well.
-It means manufacturing through a combination of timeless style with high-performance to create pieces that will last years.
+Pieces by Nau are designed and produced with a sustainability mindset.
+It means manufacturing through a combination of timeless style with high-performance to create items that will last years.

-For Komodo, being sustainable is not a new-fad driven by the fashion industry.
-They have been committed to making eco-friendly clothing since 1988.
+Sustainability is not a new-fad for Komodo.
+Eco-friendly clothing has been a commitment for them since 1988.
 A lifetime in fashion years, it has enabled them to spend years innovating, creating fabrics such as green PU coating and recycled PET, from plastic bottles.

 A large percentage of their products are vegan and all are cruelty-free.
 Their overall goal is to minimise the impact that clothing production has on the environment.
 Within their use of natural materials, you will find familiar options like linen, wool and organic cotton.
 Though, they go even further than other brands with a range that includes Tencel and Rayon (made from tree cellulose), Hemp and even Bamboo.